 *Alternatively, you can bake the whole sweet potatoes in a 375°F oven for 1 hour to 1 and 1/4 hours, until pierces easily with a fork.

-I took the above picture for Produce for Kids a couple of years ago.
+I took the above picture for Produce for Kids (now knowns as Healthy Family Project) a couple of years ago.
 I didn’t create the recipe though.
 They did.
 When I first read the recipe, I was skeptical of the flavor combination: sweet potatoes, black beans, and cheese.